boatilus/storefront-go/README.md

 ## Running the Tests

-This is complicated.
+This is a little complicated.

-Currently, Shopify doesn't provide something like a Dockerfile that lets us spin up a test store, so to ensure types are being generated correctly, we have to rely on end-to-end tests against real (or real _demo_) stores.
+Currently, Shopify doesn't provide a container that'd let us spin up a local test store/Storefront endpoint, so to ensure types are being generated correctly, we really have to rely on end-to-end tests against real (or _real demo_) stores.

 To set up the environment for passing tests, do the following:

-### Specify Credentials In .env
+### Specify Credentials in .env

 Create a .env in the project root: